cedricdji/project-deeplearning-computer-vision/README.md

 •	Storage: Amazon S3 for data and artifact storage.

 # ► VII.
 Deployment
+The notebooks are designed to run on both local machines and a server architecture.
+This section details the methods that apply to the server architecture.

  ## Deployment Architecture
 The project is deployed using Amazon Web Services (AWS) with the following architecture: